-- 11.7.5 The A9 is the main trunk road in the area and connects Polmont to Scrabster.
-The road is operated on behalf of Transport Scotland by BEAR Scotland.
-Within the study area, the road is subject to a 60 miles per hour (mph) speed limit in the main and typically varies between 7 metres (m) and 8 m in width. - 11.7.6 The A836 is a two-way single carriageway road which is a district distributor road that provides connections between Tain and Thurso by way of Lairg and Tongue.
-The road is maintained by THC and is generally of a good standard and typically varies between 6 m and 7 m in width, with a speed limit of 60 mph, with 30 mph restrictions within settlements. - 11.7.7 The section between Scrabster and the Site access junction is in good relative condition, as observed during the time of a site visit.
+- 11.7.9 The A836 is a two-way single carriageway road which is a district distributor road that provides connections between Tain and Thurso by way of Lairg and Tongue.
+The road is maintained by THC and is generally of a good standard and typically varies between 6 m and 7 m in width, with a speed limit of 60 mph, with 30 mph restrictions within settlements. - 11.7.10 The section of the A836 between Scrabster and the various Proposed Development access junctions is in good relative condition, as observed during the time of a site visit.
 There are sections to the west of the study area where sections of the road surfacing would benefit from re-dressing and areas of minor edge cracking.
-There are no posted weight limits on the road. - 11.7.8 The A9 and A836 within the study area form part of the North Coast 500 (NC500) tourist route.
+There are no posted weight limits on the road. - 11.7.11 The A9 and A836 within the study area form part of the North Coast 500 (NC500) tourist route.
 This 830 km (516 mile) route is now a popular tourist sightseeing route around the northwest Highlands and Sutherland and has been responsible for an increase in traffic visiting the study area.